PURPOSE OF OUR POLICY

 - Users of Milanote can update their Personal Information from within their Milanote account or profile.

-- Subject to the Australian Privacy Principles, an individual has the right to request from us the Personal Information that we have about them, and we have an obligation to provide them with such information within 28 days of receiving their written request.
+- Subject to the Australian Privacy Principles and the GDPR, an individual has the right to request from us the Personal Information that we have about them, and we have an obligation to provide them with such information as soon as practicable, and by no later than 28 days of receiving the written request.
+The individual is free to retain and reuse their Personal Information for their own purposes.
+We may be required to transmit the Personal Information directly to another organisation if this is technically feasible.

-- If an individual cannot update its own information, we will correct any errors in the Personal Information we hold about an individual within 7 days of receiving written notice from them about those errors.
+- If an individual cannot update their own information, we will correct any errors in the Personal Information we hold about an individual within 28 days of receiving written notice from them about those errors, or two months where the request for rectification is complex.

 - It is an individual’s responsibility to provide us with accurate and truthful Personal Information.
 We cannot be liable for any information that is provided to us that is incorrect.